 You will enjoy a catered lunch (approximately $10/person depending on your menu selections) at the Historical Indian and Canal Museum which houses authentic Native American tools, clothing, jewelry and other artifacts.
 It relates the story of the lives with the earliest settlers to Southwest, Ohio.
 The museum is open April through October.
 Reservations required for groups.
 Restrooms are located inside the museum.
 Guided tours available.

-Indian Creek Distillery is a newly built artisan distillery and tasting room where you can sample a unique early American frontier whiskey, distilled in the same copper pot stills from almost 200 years ago, the same limestone water and the same recipe that Elias Staley used to craft his legendary Staley Rye Whiskey.
+Indian Creek Distillery is an artisan distillery and tasting room where you can sample a unique early American frontier whiskey, distilled in the same copper pot stills from almost 200 years ago, the same limestone water and the same recipe that Elias Staley used to craft his legendary Staley Rye Whiskey.
 The tasting room features historic photos and artifacts dating back to the early 1800s at the historic Staley Mill Farm, as well as bottled spirits, flasks and more.

 The distillery tour, video and tasting is $15/person and will last about an hour.
 Contact Missy Duer at 937-846-1443 or via email at firstname.lastname@example.org.